harumuki/thorsten-hans.com/_posts/2016-07-22-html5-notifications-in-electron-apps-with-angular.md

 Okay, that was impressive.
 The simple API provided by *HTML5* was used by the *Electron*-team to wrap existing, complicated operating system APIs.
 You managed it to create, enhance and even integrate native desktop notifications inside of *Electron* apps.
 Also, the fantastic API of `NgZone` made it easy to ensure a smooth integration in Angular.

 Do you have more ideas?
 Alternatively, do you want to use this sample as a starting point?
-That’s great.
+That's great.
 Grab the implementation [here on GitHub](https://github.com/ThorstenHans/electron-ts-ng2){:target="_blank"}.
-You’ve never used GitHub’s electron before?
+You've never used GitHub's electron before?
 No problem, there is my [definitive guide on Angular and Electron](/angular-and-electron-the-definitive-guide/){:target="_blank"} already waiting for you.